theJuniorProgrammer3/BaGuKe/README.md

 Want to play rock paper scissors? or even just watch it?
 You can play this!
-WARNING!!!: ENGLISH VERSION IS IN PRO
+WARNING!!!: ENGLISH VERSION IS IN PROGRESS!

 # Made from:
 ## Dibuat dari: